MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

     - The Search bar that is very useful to quickly find what you need.

     - In the top right, you have the company you are currently working with, notifications, settings, and help links.
+    Verify the company listed is **USMF**.

     ![Dynamics 365 Finance and Operations home page with areas highlighted.](./media/m1-common-home-page.png)